mlangwig/HydrothermalVent_Viruses/README.md

 ## Genome Information

-The viral genomes are publicly available on [Figshare](https://figshare.com/articles/dataset/Hydrothermal_Vent_Viruses/25968037).
+This viral genomes are publicly available on [Figshare](https://figshare.com/articles/dataset/Hydrothermal_Vent_Viruses/25968037).
 If you use these data, please cite us!